radiac/django-tagulous/docs/forms.rst

 Because model tag fields are normal Django relationships, you can filter embedded autocomplete tags by overriding the form's ``__init__`` method.
-To filter an ajax autocomplete view, wrap ``tagulous.views.autocomplete`` in your own view function which filters for you.
+To filter an ajax autocomplete view, wrap ``django_tagulous.views.autocomplete`` in your own view function which filters for you.

 For examples of these approaches, see :ref:`example_filter_embedded` and